Rules and Policies

 A $20 fee will be applied for any returned checks - NO EXCEPTIONS!

 While Turning Pointe Dance Studio does not consider themselves a “competition school” we do however participate in select professional ballet competitions that offer scholarships and opportunity for students with aspirations of becoming professional dancers.
 Our Mission with our competition program is not to win awards but to help advance the careers of our young dancers.
-Those competitions may include Youth America Grand Prix, Connecticut Classic, as well as others.
+Those competitions may include Youth America Grand Prix, Universal Ballet Competition, Connecticut Classic, as well as others.
 Dancers are carefully selected by Turning Pointe Dance Studio faculty.
-This program is by invitation only. (click here for more info on our Competition program)
+This program is by invitation only.

 Solos are rare in Turning Pointe performances.
-Most soloists have competed in classical ballet competitions and have committed every weekend from end of Summer through Spring rehearsing and working on their solos.
+Most soloists have competed in classical ballet competitions and have committed every weekend from the end of Summer through Spring rehearsing and working on their solos.
 A soloist takes up to 6 ballet classes per week plus extra style classes.
-Turning Pointe faculty makes efforts to create a special role, dance, and atmosphere for seniors, taking into account that they will dancing their final performances, but it should not be assumed that they will be given a senior solo.
+Turning Pointe faculty makes efforts to create a special role, dance, and atmosphere for seniors, taking into account that they will be dancing their final performances, but it should not be assumed that they will be given a senior solo.
 Every year end performance has a different theme and format.
 Solos are not given for free.
 A Choreographer is a profession and they put many hours into creating a solo, costuming, editing music, and working with a dancer.
-Choreographer fees for all solos are between $700 -$1500.
+Choreographer fees for all solos are between $750-$1500.
+Graduating Seniors will be given the option to perform a senior solo.
+They will adhere to all above fees.